arreanecoyoca/ac-loadmore/README.md

     container: '#your-container',
     wp_query: {
       post_type: 'post',
-      posts_per_page: 5
+      per_page: 5
     }
   });
 });
 </script>
 ```

-4. Create a template file in your theme `ac-loadmore-<post_type>.php`
+3. Create a template file in your theme `ac-loadmore-<post_type>.php`.
-in this example, since we are showing the post as the post type.
-Let's name our file as `ac-loadmore-post.php`
+In this example, since we are showing the post as the post type.
+Let's name our file as `ac-loadmore-post.php`.
 ```
 <h3><a href="<?php the_permalink(); ?>"><?php the_title(); ?></a></h3>